PhantomFool/FRC-Group-Randomizer/README.md

-# FRC Group-Randomizer
+# Group-Randomizer
-a group randomizer with a frc centric focus, it can do the basic while maybe being customizable.
+a group randomizer that can do the basic while maybe being customizable.